Customer engagement? Social Housing providers don’t know how lucky they are

 By providing agents with one solution that unifies all of the disparate data sources to deliver a single view of the customer will make them more productive and will allow them to spend less time flipping between systems and more time engaging with the customer.
 Combine this with a knowledge base and they can answer more enquiries first time.

 Visibility & insights

 To transform customer engagement, you need to fully understand customer engagement.
 By leveraging a platform that can capture the end-to-end customer journey, provide valuable insight into customer behaviour, preferences and satisfaction you are better placed to align your service to needs and accurately report on the customer experience you are delivering.

-This webinar was recorded at a point in time where the COVID pandemic had produced further lockdowns and an extension of remote working for Contact Centre agents.
+This webinar was recorded at a point in time where the COVID pandemic had produced further lockdowns and an extension of remote working for Cloud Contact Centre agents.
 Whether businesses choose to continue to operate in remote-first modes, or even further lockdowns are enforced, the customer has nonetheless changed, and therefore so has the technology needed.

 - How customer behaviour has changed

 - The effect that has on your contact centre